What Are My Wedding Day Duties As The Delaware Officiant?

 STEP 3FILL OUT THE DELAWARE MARRIAGE LICENSE

 Completing and signing the marriage license is your legal duty as the wedding officiant.
 Though this is a serious responsibiltiy, it is an easy task to fulfill.

 Completing the marriage license simply involves filling out your portion of the license and signing it with the couple.
-In Delaware,
+In Delaware, Two Adults are

 required to sign the marriage license.